Low-Altitude Wireless Networks: A Comprehensive Survey: LAWN Fundamentals

 For even larger systems, hierarchical mesh networks offer an efficient solution \cite{127}.
 In a hierarchical mesh network, nodes are organized into several hierarchical layers, each responsible for different communication tasks.
 The lower layers consist of local mesh networks, where LAWN nodes communicate within their group.
 Higher layers, composed of more powerful nodes, manage inter-group communication and connect the network to the ground station or other higher-tier nodes.
 This hierarchical structure enhances the network’s scalability and fault tolerance by distributing the communication load across different layers.
 The multi-layer design also improves network efficiency by optimizing communication paths, reducing congestion at the higher layers, and ensuring that the network remains operational even if one or more layers fail.
-The hierarchical approach is particularly beneficial for missions involving large numbers of LAWN nodes with varying communication capabilities, such as self-organized drone formation working in coordination for search and rescue operations or wide-area surveillance.
+The hierarchical approach is particularly beneficial for missions involving large numbers of LAWN nodes with varying communication capabilities, such as self-organized drone formations working in coordination for search and rescue operations or wide-area surveillance.
+To sum up, the representative LAWN architectures discussed above are compared in \textbf{TABLE}~\ref{tab:lawn_topology_comparison} in terms of reliability, latency, resource efficiency, and scalability.